tingerrr/hydra/src/util/assert.typ

 /// Assert that `value` is any of the given `expected-values`.
 ///
+/// -> none
+#let enum(
-/// - name (str): The name use for the value in the assertion message.
+  /// The to name use for the value in the assertion message.
+  ///
+  /// -> str
+  name,
-/// - value (any): The value to check for.
+  /// The value to check for.
-/// - message (str, auto): The assertion message to use.
+  ///
+  /// -> any
+  value,
-/// - ..expected-values (type): The expected variants of `value`.
+  /// The expected variants of `value`.
+  ///
+  /// -> type
+  ..expected-values,
+  /// The assertion message to use.
+  ///
+  /// -> str | auto
+  message: auto,
-#let enum(name, value, ..expected-values, message: auto) = {
+) = {
   expected-values = expected-values.pos()
   let message = _core.or-default(check: auto, message, () => if expected-values.len() == 1 {
     _core.fmt("`{}` must be `{}`, was `{}`", name, expected-values.first(), value)